o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli.md

 If your project build directory is outside the project path, you must include the project path when launching **O3DE Editor**, using the `--project-path` parameter.
     {{< /note >}}

-    **Scenario 2:** If you installed O3DE or built your engine as a [SDK engine](/docs/welcome-guide/setup/setup-from-github/#build-the-engine) using the `INSTALL` target, you must include the project path when launching Editor.
+    **Scenario 2:** If you installed O3DE or built your engine as a [SDK engine](/docs/welcome-guide/setup/setup-from-github/#build-the-engine) using the `INSTALL` target, you must include the project path when launching the Editor.
 If you don't supply the project path when you run the Editor from the command line, **Project Manager** will launch.
 The project path can be absolute or relative.
 If relative, it must be relative to the _engine_ directory.

     ```cmd
     C:\o3de-install\bin\Windows\profile\Editor.exe --project-path C:\o3de-projects\MyProject